 example.txt //will not be synced, ignored by FOO2\*.txt

 When composing a filter consisting of 2 or more components, note that path delimiters are OS-dependent and not universal.
 So please do not forget to use

 / for Mac and unix-based OSes, while for Windows OSes use

 Whitelisting works in a similar manner as ignoring, although you need to comply with one simple rule: whitelist rules must start with

 ! symbol (no quotes).
 Whitelist rules are always of higher priority than exclude rules, so their position in the list does not matter.

-You can use global IgnoreList in Profile to force agents to sync entires that are ignored by default IgnoreList.
+You can use global IgnoreList in Profile to force Agents to sync entires that are ignored by local IgnoreList.
 For example, default IgnoreList on each agent has entry

 To create a pure whitelist, the first (ignore) filter should be all files